 - Diet, oral and dental health here (supervisor The Norwegian Directorate of Health)

 - In general about diet for rheumatic diseases here: diet

-- Please read about Sjögren's syndrome and pregnancy here
+- Please read about Sjögren's syndrome and pregnancy here (in Danish)

-- Generally about pregnancy in rheumatic disease here
+- Generally about pregnancy in rheumatic disease here (in Danish)

 Most people with Sjögren's syndrome have a normal life span.
 Symptoms of dryness and fatigue / exhaustion however, often persists over many years and reduces the quality of life (reference: Enger TB, 2011).